 A. Face to Face Consultation with Your Client

 The best way to avoid many non-disclosure issues is simply to have a face-to-face consultation directly with your client.
 This seems fundamental, but in years past many practitioners relied on legal assistants to complete the petition and schedules.
 Worse, some simply relied on a client’s own written disclosures on a worksheet and merely handed that to a legal assistant to prepare.
 Shortcuts can be problematic.
 Bankruptcy attorneys want clients to feel reassured that the bankruptcy process will help them.
 Those same attorneys must at the same time impress upon the debtor the serious requirement to disclose all assets, while also exercising some degree of caution so as not to scare the client out of the office because they felt interrogated.
 A bankruptcy attorney who is attending a .341 hearing with just one client will typically watch 5 to 10 other hearings before her case is called.
-Multiply this over a year, and 100 clients, and that same attorney has witnessed a thousand .341 examinations by Trustees.
+Multiply this over a year, and 100 clients, and that same attorney has witnessed a thousand .341 examinations by Bankruptcy Trustees in Michigan.
 A typical legal assistant or paralegal is back in the office and does not have the benefit of that invaluable practical knowledge.
 A good bankruptcy attorney will think like a trustee when preparing her client’s petition.
 Should debtors feel too at ease or adopt a carefree, lackadaisical attitude during the preparation of the petition and supporting documents, there is greater likelihood that an asset may be concealed.

 Bankruptcy Rule 9011, the bankruptcy equivalent to Federal Rule of Civil Procedure 11, places “an affirmative duty on attorneys and litigants to make a reasonable investigation (under the circumstances) of the facts and the law before signing and submitting any petition, pleading, motion or other paper.”
 Debtor’s counsel basically needs to perform his or own inquiry when representing an assisted person and is required to assist the debtor in their requirement to disclose assets.
 As the court stated in In re Robinson: